 (i) The name of the beneficiary.

 (iii) The recording reference to the deed of trust.

 (iv) A recital that the obligation secured by the deed of trust has been paid in full.

 (B) The release issued pursuant to this subdivision shall be entitled to recordation and, when recorded, shall be deemed to be the equivalent of a reconveyance of a deed of trust.

 (4) Where an obligation secured by a deed of trust was paid in full prior to July 1, 1989, and no reconveyance has been issued and recorded by October 1, 1989, then a release of obligation as provided for in paragraph (3) may be issued.

 (5) Paragraphs (2) and (3) do not excuse the beneficiary or the trustee from compliance with paragraph (1).
 Paragraph (3) does not excuse the beneficiary from compliance with paragraph (2).

-(e) The violation of this section shall make the violator liable to the person affected by the violation for all damages which that person may sustain by reason of the violation, and shall require that the violator forfeit to that person the sum of three hundred dollars ($300).
-However, a trustee acting in accordance with subdivision (c) shall not be deemed a violator for purposes of this subdivision.
+(d) The violation of this section shall make the violator liable to the person affected by the violation for all damages which that person may sustain by reason of the violation, and shall require that the violator forfeit to that person the sum of five hundred dollars ($500).

-(2) If the fee charged pursuant to this subdivision does not exceed sixty-five dollars ($65), the fee is conclusively presumed to be reasonable.
+(2) If the fee charged pursuant to this subdivision does not exceed forty-five dollars ($45), the fee is conclusively presumed to be reasonable.